golang

 npm install httpcloak

-Both synchronous and asynchronous methods are available for Node.js.
+Both sync and async methods are available.

 C# Installation